jurocknsail/yncrea-cloudcomputing/docs/kubernetes.md

 	!!! warning
 	    A K8S ressource edited with `kubectl edit` command is **temporary**.

 	    The modification will be lost when deleting / re-deploying the app.

+	    The modificatin __needs to be reported__ to the file `deployment.yaml` after you are satisfied with the result to make it permanent at each app deployment.

 1. Refresh your browser, and see how to greeting changed.